ansible/tower-cli/README.md

 From a git checkout:

     make install
-    awx-cli --help
+    tower-cli --help

 Usage
 =====

 All commands take a username, password, and server parameter.
-These values can also be set in a ~/.awx_cli.cfg file as follows, which is recommended for batch usage.
-If the ~/.awx_cli.cfg is not found, the config file will also be looked for in /etc/awx/awx_cli.cfg.
+These values can also be set in a ~/.tower_cli.cfg file as follows, which is recommended for batch usage.
+If the ~/.tower_cli.cfg is not found, the config file will also be looked for in /etc/awx/tower_cli.cfg.

     [general]
     username=admin